yantrutko/cli/README.md

 # leave it unfinished like corps do

-# read github repos as books
+# read github repos like books